RatnashreeKuril/ORM-Framework/README.md

 }

 ```
-The framework will maintain an in memory datastructure for this tables.
+The framework will maintain an in memory datastructure for these tables.

 ## CRUD Operations

 ### DataManager

-To get the object of this class one needs to call the static method
+To obtain an object of this class, one needs to call the static method

 `public static DataManager getDataManager() throws DataException`

-of DataManager class.
-This will return an object of DataManager class.
+This method is part of the DataManager class and will return an object of DataManager class.

-This framework provides the functionality to perform basic CURD operations in database without writing a single line of sql.
+This framework provides functionality for performing basic CRUD operations in the database without writing a single line of SQL.

-Refer the following code snippets to get a glimpse of how this framework works.
+Refer to the following code snippets to get a glimpse of how this framework works:

 1. **Add**
 ```